Luqueze/SmartBills/README.md

 - Groups by `title` while summing up `amount` values.
 - Keeps the first `date` occurrence for each title.
 - Sorts records in descending order by total amount.
-- Generates a properly formatted `.txt` report.
+- Shows the results in a table.

 ## Requirements
 Ensure you have:
 - Python 3.x installed.
 - Pandas library (`pip install pandas`).
+- Streamlit library (`pip install streamlit`)

 ## Installation
 Clone this repository and navigate to the project directory: